Easy Fluffy Pancakes Recipe from Scratch

 1 large egg

-4 tablespoons butter, melted, plus more for skillet
+4 tablespoons unsalted butter, melted, plus more for skillet

 1 teaspoon vanilla extract